-The state, area property owners, and the students all contribute to the operating costs of the community colleges.
+The state, area property owners, and the students all contribute to the costs of the community colleges.
 Beginning with fiscal year 2025, the state has assumed responsibility for community college operating funding formerly provided by property taxes, while local property taxpayers continue to fund capital projects.
 Student tuition and fees continue to cover approximately 20% of costs.
 Community colleges retain the ability to levy property taxes for operations if state aid declines from baseline.
-Ideally, the state pays 40% of the operating costs of the community colleges, property owners pay 40% of the costs through a tax levy established by the community college area governing board, and 20% of costs are covered by student tuition and fees and other sources of revenue.

-Community college funding continues to reflect a shared responsibility of the state, the property taxpayers of the community college areas, and the students.
+• Community college funding continues to reflect a shared responsibility of the state, the property taxpayers of the community college areas, and the students.